 One large and relatively common issue that many people deal with when they retire is that they feel a lack of meaning or fulfillment.
 When you are working or raising children, you feel as if you are doing something constructive and have a purpose.
 Retiring can take that away for some, which can often be difficult to deal with.
 With that in mind, let’s look at some tips and keys to enjoying your retirement and ensuring you remain fulfilled and happy as a senior citizen.

 1. Stay healthy and active.

 One of the best ways you can enjoy your retirement and stay fulfilled is to stay active and healthy.
-This involves eating well, having a solid Medicare Advantage plan, and getting up on your feet.
+This involves eating well and getting up on your feet.
 While this might not always be easy, it is certainly something you should try to keep up with.
 Of course, be sure to do it safely and take it slow.

 2. Take time to determine what you want.

 Of course, it is also important to actually determine what you want out of your retirement.
 There is no right or wrong answer here.
 Everyone has different wants and interests, and what fulfills you might not fulfill someone else.
 Some might want their retirement to be full of trips and excitement, while others may feel fulfilled relaxing with a good book.